-If you were served in person with the final order, then you have 30 days from the date on the order to appeal.
+Sometimes you might be served with the final order by email or in person.
+If you are served this way then you have only 30 days from the date on the order to appeal.

 What else do I need to think about before filing an appeal?